 Established in 2008, the Centre for Sustainable Chemical Technologies (CSCT) brings together academic expertise from the University of Bath with international industrial, academic and stakeholder partners to carry out research, training and outreach in sustainable chemical technologies.
-The centre has rapidly become an important hub for sustainable chemistry in the UK.

 Our researchers are drawn from across the University of Bath, including the Departments of Biology & Biochemistry, Chemical Engineering, Chemistry, Electrical Engineering, Mechanical Engineering, Pharmacy & Pharmacology, Physics and Social & Policy Sciences.

 Our Centre for Doctoral Training (CDT) in Sustainable Chemical Technologies offers 4-year integrated PhD studentships in Sustainable Chemical Technologies.
 We continue to grow, providing excellent opportunities for research training.